lcan88/MSFA/README.md

 author: Roberta de Vito, Ruggero Bellio

-Fits the Multi-Study Factor Analysis model  via 1.
-ECM algorithm and via 2. a Bayesian approach.
+Fits the Multi-Study Factor Analysis model  via  [ECM algorithm](#1-fitting-a-msfa-model-via-the-ecm-algorithm) and via  [a Bayesian approach](#2-bayesian-analysis-of-a-msfa-model).

-## 1. Fitting a MSFA model via the ECM Algorithm
+## 1 Fitting a MSFA model via the ECM Algorithm

 The following example illustrates how to fit a MSFA model via the ECM Algorithm, using a data set available in the Bioconductor repository (www.bioconductor.org).